And now some fresh pickings from the wartime grapevine:

 Democratic frontrunner John Kerry is campaigning against special interests, but the Associated Press raises some questions about the senator's own actions.
 During his tenure as senator from Massachusetts, AP reports he recommended campaign donors for federal appointments.
 AP says that in at least three instances, Kerry lobbied to appoint individuals to positions at the Federal Home Loan Bank board, just before or after that very nominee contributed to Kerry's campaign.
 Kerry's spokeswoman, Stephanie Cutter, says that each individual was extremely well qualified for the appointment and the timing of their donations was "completely circumstantial."

 Peach State Proposal

-Last week, we told you about Georgia's state school superintendent Kathy Cox's plan to change the state's curriculum to replace the word "evolution" with the phrase "biological changes over time."
+Last week, we told you about Georgia's state school superintendent Kathy Cox's (search) plan to change the state's curriculum to replace the word "evolution" with the phrase "biological changes over time."
 Well, this week, Cox reversed her decision and will recommend that "evolution" be reinserted in the lesson plans.
 She says she first proposed the change to avoid controversy surrounding the word, but found that the change itself provoked an even greater controversy.

 — FOX News' Michael Levine contributed to this report